slackhq/slack-api-docs/types/file.md

 more complex syntaxed highlighted preview (`preview_highlight`) in HTML.
 The total count of lines in the snippet if returned in `lines`, while `lines_more` contains a count of lines not shown in the preview.

 If a file is public, the `is_public` flag will be set.
-See the "Private Files" section below for more details.

 If a file's public URL has been shared, the `public_url_shared` flag will be set.
-See the "Public URLs" section below for more details.

 The `channels` array contains the IDs of any channels into which the file is currently shared.
 The `groups` array is the same but for private groups.
 Groups are only returned if the caller is a member of that group.
 Finally, the